 If you’ve been injured in a semi truck accident, either directly by the vehicle or as a consequence of it, you may be able to collect compensation for you’re the damages done to your vehicle, your pain and suffering and even lost earning potential.
-Hinkle Law Offices will work with you to gather the facts.
+Hinkle Law Offices, LLC. will work with you to gather the facts.

 With the different levels of liability involved in semi truck accidents, discovering who is responsible for what percentage of damages is complicated.
 Contact us today and we’ll help you, beginning with a free case evaluation.